yotann/bcdb/docs/memodb/tutorial.md

 ```

 **NOTE:** Don't get the terminology confused!
 A MemoDB func is different from a
 C++ function or an LLVM IR function.
-MemoDB funcs are usually implemented using
+MemoDB funcs are usually *implemented*
-C++ functions, but they have to be specially designed C++ functions and they
+using C++ functions, but they have to be specially designed C++ functions and
-must be registered with `Evaluator::registerFunc()`.
+they must be registered with `Evaluator::registerFunc()`.

 **NOTE:** Different funcs may be available depending on which program you're
 running.
-For example, `memodb evaluate /call/smout.candidates...` will break,
+For example, `memodb evaluate /call/smout.candidates...` won't work,
-but `smout evaluate /call/smout.candidates...` will work.
+but `smout evaluate /call/smout.candidates...` will.
 If you're using
 `memodb-server`, the available funcs depend on which worker programs are
 connected to the server.